stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     There are 2 targets.
     Targets: V2 V10
     Target: 1
-    FUNCTION get_neighbors_from_dag.
+    FUNCTION getNeighbors.
 Node 1
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 0 is a parent.
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 2 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 2 Call from get_neighbors_from_dag.
+    Call from getNeighbors.
+We are evaluating the following child: 2 Call from getNeighbors.
 Node 3 is a potential spouse of node 1.
     Neighbors of node 1: 0, 2, 3

     Target: 9
-    FUNCTION get_neighbors_from_dag.
+    FUNCTION getNeighbors.
 Node 9
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 7 is a child.
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 8 is a child.
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 11 is a parent.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
+    Call from getNeighbors.
+We are evaluating the following child: 7 Call from getNeighbors.
 Node 6 is a potential spouse of node 9.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 8 Call from get_neighbors_from_dag.
+    Call from getNeighbors.
+We are evaluating the following child: 8 Call from getNeighbors.
 Node 10 is a potential spouse of node 9.
     Neighbors of node 9: 6, 7, 8, 10, 11

     Total Neighborhood: